Major Culbert: Professional career

-Culbert was rated the 63rd best strong safety in the 2010 NFL Draft by NFLDraftScout.com.
+Culbert was rated the 63rd best strong safety in the 2010 NFL draft by NFLDraftScout.com.

 He spent time playing for the Milan Demons of the Italian Football League.

-Toronto Argonauts

 Culbert signed with the Toronto Argonauts on May 10, 2013.
 He played in three games for the Argonauts in 2013, recording 13 defensive tackles.
 He was released by the Argonauts on November 18, 2013.

-Saskatchewan Roughriders

 Culbert was signed to the Saskatchewan Roughriders' practice roster on July 25, 2016.
 He was promoted to the active roster on July 28.
 He totaled 16 defensive tackles in four games for the Roughriders during the 2016 season.
 Culbert was released by the team on August 23, 2016.

 Personal life

 Culbert has spent time acting in Los Angeles since being released by the Argonauts.